choresh/nestjs-query-simple-website/docs/intro.md

 ---

 # Intro
+* The NPM package 'nestjs-query-simple' is thin layer built on top of Nestjs-query, enables easy definition of MongoDB/GraphQL asspects within NestJS apps.

-Let's discover **the 'nestjs-query-simple' in less than 5 minutes**.
+* Let's discover **the 'nestjs-query-simple' in less than 5 minutes**.

 ## Getting Started